operator-framework/operator-controller/docs/drafts/developer.md

 ## Getting Started

-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+The following `make run` starts a [KIND](https://sigs.k8s.io/kind) cluster for you to get a local cluster for testing, see the manual install steps below for how to run against a remote cluster.

 > [!NOTE]
 > Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).